john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     7     Brenda     Jones      F   18     blonde     brown 8    Michael     Smith      M   58      brown     brown

-It is fun to note that `eval` is the same logic that Python uses to convert the text you write into executable Python code.
+When the Python interpretter converts the text you write into executable bytecode, it uses the exact same tools that are available to you through `eval`.

 ## More Dataframe Operations

 #### Merge

 `merge` is the pandas equivalent to a SQL join.
-Like SQL joins, a `merge` can be 'left', 'right', 'inner', or 'outer'.
+Like SQL joins, a `merge` can be "left", "right", "inner", or "outer".

 Here is a simple example of a `merge`:

     In [108]: genders = pd.DataFrame({'GENDER': ['M', 'F'], 'GENDER_LONG': ['male', 'female']})
     In [109]: genders
     Out[109]:
       GENDER GENDER_LONG